JumboCode/travis-workshop/README.md

 [![Build Status](https://travis-ci.com/JumboCode/travis-workshop.svg?branch=master)](https://travis-ci.com/JumboCode/travis-workshop)

-direction outline... todo in general but the basics:

-1. look at that build status. it red and makes us sad. lets make it green so we are happy coders
+1. look at that build status. it red and makes us sad. lets make it green so we are happy coders!

-2. aw shucks but why is it a sad travis stauts? let's investigate!
+2. aw shucks but why is it a sad travis status? let's investigate!
-  -> click the status
+  * click the status

 ![build-failing](./img/build-failing.png)